FabricMC/fabric-docs/develop/entities/first-entity.md

 ## Your First Entity {#your-first-entity}

-This tutorial will walk you through the process of creating a custom _Mini Iron Golem_.
+This tutorial will walk you through the process of creating a custom _Mini Golem_.
 This entity will have fun animations.

 An entity is a movable object in a world with logic attached to them.
 A few examples include: